 Our Mission: Your Transition

 The process of getting a job at any age can be puzzling.
-But the more you know about the world of work and the sooner you learn it, the more likely you will be able to define, design, and cobble together pieces of your life to achieve your personal version of employment success.
+But the more you know about the world of work and the sooner you learn it, the more likely you will be able to define, design, and if necessary, cobble together pieces of your life to achieve your personal version of employment success.

-- develop a performance-based résumé that will contain the kind of information that employers expect from all job candidates … and you will modify and add to this résumé as you complete your years in high school and/or college and use it to seek employment when you are older.
+- develop a performance-based résumé that will contain the kind of information that employers expect from all job candidates … and you will modify and add to this résumé as you complete your years in high school and/or college and use it to seek employment when you are older,

 Your Number One Job Remains the Same